Research projects

-This project is co-funded by the European Commission and the Polish National Science Centre (NCN) under the Marie Skłodowska-Curie COFUND grant.
-Our bid for this competitive research grant was ranked first in its category.
+From October 2022 to September 2024 I held a Polonez Biz MSCA Fellowship as Principal Investigator on ‘Networks of Reception in Eighteenth-Century Newspapers and Magazines: Laurence Sterne’.
+The project was co-funded by the European Commission and the Polish National Science Centre (NCN) with a Marie Skłodowska-Curie COFUND grant.
+Our bid for this competitive research grant was ranked first in its category (project number 2021/43/P/HS2/01182).

-More details are on the project website.
+More details of activities and outputs can be found on the project website.

-The Eighteenth-Century British Novel and the Arts
+The Eighteenth-Century British Novel and the Arts, 2021-2025

 I was a Co-Investigator on ‘The Eighteenth-Century British Novel and the Arts’.
 This multidisciplinary project was funded by an Opus grant from the Polish government-funded National Science Centre (project number 2020/37/B/HS2/02093).
 It involved a collaboration between Kazimierz Wielki University (Bydgoszcz) and Poznań University.

 This three-year project ran from January 2021 to January 2025.
 Project activities included journal articles, conferences, and an online exhibition of illustrations of Tobias Smollett’s work coinciding with the 300-year anniversary of his birth in 2021.
-The multi-author Edinburgh Companion to the Eighteenth-Century British Novel and the Arts volume, co-edited by Jakub Lipksi and Mary Newbould, was the project’s major output, published in 2024 by Edinburgh University Press.
+The multi-author Edinburgh Companion to the Eighteenth-Century British Novel and the Arts volume, co-edited by Jakub Lipski and Mary Newbould, was the project’s major output, published in 2024 by Edinburgh University Press.

 Find out more on the project website.

-Sterne Digital Library
+Sterne Digital Library, 2019-2021

 I collaborated with Helen Williams (PI) as a Co-Investigator on ‘Sterne Digital Library‘, an AHRC-funded Digital Humanities project run collaboratively between Cambridge and Northumbria universities, Cambridge University Library, and the Laurence Sterne Trust from 2019-21.